 For many people, the theory of evolution killed their belief in a higher power and the afterlife.
 This could also mean that they struggle to find a sense of purpose and meaning offered by the traditional religion.

 Belief in a higher power and the fear of death

-According to this theory, biological systems and certain phenomena of the Universe are so complex that are impossible to be created spontaneously, which means that they are designed by some intelligent force.
+According to this theory, people tend to believe that biological systems and certain phenomena of the Universe are so complex that they are impossible to be created spontaneously, which means that they are designed by some intelligent force.

 For the purpose of the experiment, more than 1,600 volunteers were asked to think and write either about their death or about an unrelated issue such as a visit to the dentist.

-In the next phase, they were asked to read articles either of evolutionary biologist Richard Dawkins or of supporter of intelligent design Michael Behe.
-In the end, the volunteers were asked to answer questions about their religious beliefs and to rate whether they agree with each article.
+In the next phase, they were asked to read articles written either by evolutionary biologist Richard Dawkins or those by the supporter of intelligent design Michael Behe.
+In the end, the volunteers were asked to answer questions about their religious beliefs and to rate whether they agreed with each article.

-However, this psychological effect disappeared when at the end the volunteers were asked to read an article by astronomer Carl Sagan on naturalism, i.e. the view that life has a meaning even if there is no creator.
+However, this psychological effect disappeared when in the end, the volunteers were asked to read an article by astronomer Carl Sagan on naturalism, i.e. the view that life has a meaning even if there is no creator.